zhullyb/monyhar/monyhar/docs/testing/code_coverage.md

 ### Step 2 Create Raw Profiles
 The next step is to run the instrumented binaries.
 When the program exits, it writes a raw profile for each process.
-Because Chromium runs tests in multiple processes, the number of processes spawned can be as many as a few hundred, resulting in the generation of a few hundred gigabytes’ raw profiles.
+Because Monyhar runs tests in multiple processes, the number of processes spawned can be as many as a few hundred, resulting in the generation of a few hundred gigabytes’ raw profiles.
 To limit the number of raw profiles, `%Nm` pattern in